teskav/ProgrammeerProject/REPORT.md

 ### Colours
 + In the beginning I was planning to use the same color scale for all my visualizations.
 But I found out that it was really confusing, since the visualizations where showing different variables, so I would not be clear for the user.
 I decided to use a lot of blue and green, since I think this 'fits' the theme health.
 I decided to use really different colors for the donut chart, since this chart is showing whole other variables, so to make this clear I chose really different colors.

-### Interactive elements
-+ I decided to put my time slider on top of the page.
-I think is a nice place, since it updates all the visualizations and this way you have a clear overview.
-I could also have done it in the middle of the visualizations.
-I tried this, but it was really messy.
-So I am happy with where it is now.

 ## Reflection
 When I have a look at my design document, I can see that I implemented all the features that I wanted to implement.
 The only thing I did not is all the health status variables.
 I think this is a pity and I could have prevent this by having a better look in the beginning at my dataset.
 If I would have more time I would have searched longer on the Internet for good representable variables for the health status of a country.<br>